-The cash and cash equivalents and marketable securities are grouped into level 1 as at December 31, 2018 and 2017.
+The marketable securities are grouped into level 1 as at December 31, 2019 and 2018.

 There have been no significant transfers between levels 1 and 2 in the respective reporting periods.
 The methods and valuation techniques used for the purpose of measuring fair value are unchanged compared to the previous reporting periods.